TranPhucVinh/C/Physical layer/Thread/Examples.md

 }
 ```

-## Get return from a thread and store to a variable
+# Get return from threads and store to a variable

+## Single thread

 **Using pointer of pointer**